Search waiting | Matsusada Precision

 FAQs

-Is it possible to inspect molded parts and composite materials containing metal and resin?
+Can molded parts and composite materials containing metal and resin be inspected?

 Category

-As a result, our systems enable more accurate inspections, such as verifying resin fill levels, detecting voids in metal-insert molded parts, and evaluating the **integrity** of BGA solder joints on printed circuit boards.
-If you are facing challenges with inspecting samples containing materials with large differences in absorption rates, please contact us.
-We can propose the optimal scanning conditions tailored to your specific sample.
+These capabilities allow for accurate verification of resin fill levels, void detection in insert-molded parts, and integrity evaluation of BGA solder joints.
+If you encounter difficulties inspecting samples with high-density contrast, please contact us.
+We can propose optimal scanning conditions tailored to your specific application.

 Related FAQ